Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The pillow comes with a cotton cover, although it’s not the breathable cotton we’re used to seeing on pillows.
 The upside of this is that it’s machine washable, which makes this pillow easier to clean.

-What we liked: The pillow comes with a travel and storage bag, which is nice.
+What do we love it for?
+The pillow comes with a travel and storage bag, which is nice.
 The fact that it’s easily machine washed is a plus, too, especially since your whole body is in contact with the pillow every night.

-What could be better: It would be great to see different firmness levels on each end of the pillow.
+What were we disappointed with?
+It would be great to see different firmness levels on each end of the pillow.
 That way, you could decide which firmness level is more comfortable for you.

 Things to Consider